Becoming Chinese vs Chinamaxxing

 Chinamaxxing captures the next internet phase.

-It appears when fascination becomes meme-able.
-It expands the frame outward from wellness into a much bigger basket:
+The term expands the frame outward from wellness into a much bigger basket:

-• lifestyle envy
+- lifestyle envy

-• infrastructure admiration
+- infrastructure admiration

 That is why the term can travel so fast.
 It is flexible enough to hold sincere admiration and goofy overstatement at the same time.
+It can describe someone genuinely practicing Baduanjin every morning or someone who bought a thermos once and made a post about it.

 But that flexibility comes with a cost.
 The wider the term gets, the less precisely it explains what people are actually doing.